Lucia v. Securities and Exchange Commission: Decision

 The Court announced judgment in favor of Lucia on June 21, 2018, reversing and remanding to the circuit court by 7–2.
 The decision affirmed Lucia's statement that ALJs are officers of the United States since they are effectively given quasi-judicial executive power and so must be appointed by the President or a delegated officer.
 The Court ruled that Lucia must have a new hearing before a different, properly-appointed officer from the SEC but otherwise did not comment on any other aspect of the case.
 The majority opinion was written by Justice Elena Kagan and was joined by Chief Justice John Roberts, as well as Justices Anthony Kennedy, Clarence Thomas, Samuel Alito, and Neil Gorsuch.

+The Court's ruling is expected to allow any entity with a then-pending case before an SEC ALJ to request a new hearing by a new ALJ, but the ruling was crafted as to prevent completed cases from being reopened; it is unknown if this case would apply to cases open at other agencies besides the SEC.

 Concurring and dissenting opinions

-Justice Thomas also wrote a concurring opinion, joined by Gorsuch.
-The decision is expected to allow any entity with a pending case before an SEC ALJ to request a new ruling, but the ruling was crafted as to prevent completed cases from being reopened; it is unknown if this case would apply to cases open at other agencies besides the SEC.
+Justice Thomas wrote a concurring opinion, joined by Gorsuch.
+Thomas argued that the meaning of the term "Officers of the United States" should be determined based on the term's original public meaning, which, he argued, encompassed all federal civil officials with responsibility for an ongoing statutory duty, rather than by reference to Freytag v.
+Commissioner.